SEFSC/FATES-ATI-FrameXtraction/_docs/howto.md

 #### Dependencies

-**Warning:** This method may be finicky due to potential version conflicts if the virtual environment (VE) does not get set up properly.
-Proceed at your own risk.
+{% include warning.html content="This method may be finicky due to potential version conflicts if the virtual environment (VE) does not get set up properly.
+Proceed at your own risk." %}

 This method requires local installations of:
 1. Optional [Anaconda](https://www.anaconda.com/){:target="_blank" rel="noopener"} for Python and VE management